What is Intradiscal Electrothermal Therapy (IDET)?

 - It destroys or changes the body’s inflammatory response to damage, reducing swelling and pain.

-IDET is a safe and effective alternative to major spinal surgery.
+IDET procedure is a safe and effective alternative to major invasive treatment for disc herniation.
 It is less invasive, involves fewer risks, and can be performed right here in the clinic.
 The procedure takes about an hour, and patients can go home the same day.

 What Happens During an IDET Procedure?